Nippon Maru: One of the last tall ships

 Conclusion

 The Nippon Maru is beautiful.
-It’s good to know the tall ships are still around.
-And she looks amazing under some of Yokohama’s skyscrapers.
+It’s good to know tall ships are still around.
+This one looks amazing under Yokohama’s skyscrapers.
 One day I’ll get aboard and photograph things close up.
 Leave questions and comments below.

 External related websites: